Winogradsky column

 The Winogradsky column is a simple device for culturing a large diversity of microorganisms.
 Invented in the 1880s by Sergei Winogradsky, the device is a column of pond mud and water mixed with a carbon source such as newspaper (containing cellulose), blackened marshmallows or egg-shells (containing calcium carbonate), and a sulfur source such as gypsum (calcium sulfate) or egg yolk.
 Incubating the column in sunlight for months results in an aerobic/anaerobic gradient as well as a sulfide gradient.
 These two gradients promote the growth of different microorganisms such as Clostridium, Desulfovibrio, Chlorobium, Chromatium, Rhodomicrobium, and Beggiatoa, as well as many other species of bacteria, cyanobacteria, and algae.

 The column provides numerous gradients, depending on additive nutrients, from which the variety of aforementioned organisms can grow.
 The aerobic water phase and anaerobic mud or soil phase are one such distinction.
 Because of oxygen's low solubility in water, the water quickly becomes anoxic towards the interface of the mud and water.
-Anaerobic phototrophs are still present to a large extent in the mud phase, and there is still capacity for biofilm creation and colony expansion, as shown in the images at right.
+Anaerobic phototrophs are still present to a large extent in the mud phase, and there is still capacity for biofilm creation and colony expansion.
 Algae and other aerobic phototrophs are present along the surface and water of the upper half of the columns.